vLSunny/UTS/README.md

 - Bid management and oversight
 - User management system

+### New Features Added
+- Fetching real location data from external APIs such as Google Places API to display nearby places of worship.
+- Integration of Google Maps using the `google_maps_flutter` package to display dynamic location pins on the map.
+- Enhanced user experience with real-time location-based data visualization.

 ### General Features
 - Dual role system (Admin/Buyer)
 - Secure authentication with username/password